West Ridge Academy: History

 The Utah Boys Ranch was founded by William L. Hutchinson, Lowell L. Bennion and a group of primarily Salt Lake County educators in 1964.
 The group originally purchased five acres on which to build the Ranch.
 Bennion had twice during this initial period requested funding from LDS Church to support the Ranch, but in both instances the LDS Church refused.
 Soon after the second request, David O. McKay, then president of the LDS Church, donated $10,000 to support the Utah Boys Ranch.
 Later, leadership changed hands and Utah State Senator Chris Buttars became the executive director and remained so for more than fifteen years before retiring amid controversy.

 In late 2015, an application was submitted Utah's Charter School Board.
 The Charter School Board approved the application and transition in January 2016, but the state's Board of Education reversed the decision the following month, denying the application without prejudice, amid allegations of abuse and financial insolvency.
 The Board of Education revisited the application in March 2016 following the preparation of a 60-page report prepared by the State's Office of Education providing details on the issues raised the previous month.
 After including caveats to keep public and private funding separate in the school's budgets and to ensure the safety of the new charter school's students, the Board of Education approved the application.

+In early 2025, the school board announced their dissolution and the closure of the institution after 61 years.
+On February 21, 2025, the academy closed.

 Sports program

-West Ridge Academy offers a comprehensive sports program, believing it to be a positive treatment for some students because it offers a chance to form a bond with their teammates.
-The school has been an official member of the 1A Utah High School Activities Association since 2002 with the boys' varsity athletics.
+West Ridge Academy offered a comprehensive sports program, believing it to be a positive treatment for some students because it offers a chance to form a bond with their teammates.
+The school had been an official member of the 1A Utah High School Activities Association since 2002 with the boys' varsity athletics.
 It fields boys' high school teams in basketball, baseball and soccer.
 In 2006 West Ridge Academy started a girls' athletics program and has a girls' basketball team.